 Growing up as a Latin American immigrant in a homogenous country like Sweden, I never found myself represented in mainstream media and the products I consumed.
 Especially in beauty.

 Hair and beauty has always been a central part of my culture.
-My father was a hairdresser and had set up a hairdresser chair equipped with a styling mirror and product cart in their living room.
+My father was a hairdresser and had set up a hairdresser chair equipped with a styling mirror and product cart in our living room.
 He often cut hair for family and friends and would spend hours braiding my long hair.

 As I grew older, my dreams evolved with me.
 Determined to create a different future for myself than the one of my parents, I embarked on a journey of my own.
 I moved out of home at the age of 18, was the first in my family to get a degree, joined the tech industry as one of few women and eventually relocated to the U.S. for work.